-Process Description Stress testing Stressing known and forecasted liquidity positions, downgrade triggers, collateral demands and cash flows.
+Process Description Stress testing Stressing known and forecasted liquidity positions, downgrade triggers, collateral demands and cash flows by legal entity to cover a 1:100 worldwide aggregate Nat Cat loss over a twelve month horizon.
 Treasury Treasury has responsibility to identify and monitor concentration risk of cash at banks, along with funding requirements.
 Risk assessment and processes Through the risk assessment processes, the Company quantifies existing risks and also identifies new risks.